monistode/ISA-docs/CISC_register.md

 Multiply `%REG1` by `%REG2` and store the result in `%REG1` `%REG1 *= %REG2`

+Reset the flag register, The CF and OF are set when the result cannot fit in the operands size.

 # MUL `%REG1`, `[%REG2]`
 `01101010` - 2 bytes

 Multiply `%REG1` by `[%REG2]` and store the result in `%REG1` `%REG1 *= [%REG2]`

+Reset the flag register, The CF and OF are set when the result cannot fit in the operands size.

 # MUL `[%REG1]`, `%REG2`
 `01101011` - 2 bytes